 I must note that I have nothing against reaching the state of intoxication.
 But a first date is certainly not a good time for it.

 From an outside, unbiased (okay, slightly biased in this case) observer, listening to the progression of a failing first date is an incredibly interesting sight to behold.
+Even if you might have initially thought that this date was fated by stars and that our star signs must match up, it can still end up being a trainwreck.
 It is like watching a show like Wipeout.
 As the overweight man gets ready to jump over a series of giant inflatable bouncy balls, you know that it is going to be bad, even cringe-worthy.
 But even more delightful than the fact that he is about to get hurt or embarrass himself is the fact that at some point, he thought “Yes, I might be grossly overweight, but I can do this!
 I can jump from one giant inflatable bouncy ball to another giant inflatable bouncy ball and so on and so forth until I land gracefully on the other platform over yonder.”

 But as that man steps up to the platform, takes a deep breath, and gets ready to jump to the first unstable giant inflatable bouncy ball, it is only because we are outsiders and we have noticed all of the signs that we can say, “Oh!
 No way is this a good idea.”